 The chronic daily stuff, however – what I call the drip-drip stresses of life – will eat at us over time.
 Some of this we can change, or at least the way we respond or react.
 One day we wake up and realize we’ve been held hostage to a bad attitude for 30 years.
 And no wonder!
 We spent decades living for everyone else!
 Maybe the only time we felt truly comfortable with God was when we were clicking away pretty good on that religious treadmill . . . but, oh dear. . . then the treadmill broke.
 What does God think of us now?

-Sadly, we might discover everything from our faith to our relationships have probably suffered a quiet erosion, even the little self-worth we thought we had.
+Sadly, we discover everything from faith to relationship has suffered a quiet erosion, even the little self-worth we thought we had.
 That is, if we believe that brokenness belongs to others, and not us.

 Brennan Manning once wrote: